Welcome to T-cubed (Tobacco Treatment Tips)

 Motivational interviewing

-“Motivational interviewing” is in an effort to bring out intrinsic motivation to change behavior.
-This is a goal-oriented, patient-centered counseling style aimed at eliciting behavior change.
+“Motivational interviewing” is in an effort to help people find and leverage THEIR intrinsic motivation to change behavior.
+This is a counseling style aimed at eliciting behavior change.
 In tobacco treatment, it specifically refers to overcoming individual tobacco users’ ambivalence toward making cessation efforts, and when done well it can significantly increase the number of quit attempts made by people with a tobacco addiction.

 Motivational interviewing is fundamentally counter-intuitive for physicians.
-We spent a lot of time instructing, cajoling, and trying to get our patients to do what we want them to do, take your medicine, avoid this food, exercise more, etc. Trying to get people to stop smoking is trying to change their behavior.
-What works in other areas of medicine does not work well in tobacco cessation.
+We spent a lot of time instructing, cajoling, and trying to get our patients to do what we want them to do,; e.g. take your medicine, avoid this food, exercise more, etc. Trying to get people to stop smoking is trying to change their behavior.
+What may work in other areas of medicine does not work well (or as well) in tobacco cessation.
 In motivational interviewing you are asking questions and offering information to help people recognize THEIR REASON TO QUIT.
-You cannot give them that reason, but you can help them see it.
+You cannot give them that reason, but by asking questions authentically and with genuine curiosity you can help them see it.

 Below are several commonly encountered patient responses that present barriers to discussing or promoting cessation attempts.
-For each patient reported barrier, we discuss several strategies to help motivate patients to set a goal for tobacco cessation.
-Since addiction to tobacco is a chronic relapsing disorder, expect that you will need to repeat discussions with patients as one conversation will not likely be enough.
+For each patient reported barrier, I offer strategies to help motivate patients to set a goal for tobacco cessation.
+Since addiction to tobacco is a chronic relapsing disorder, as physician or other provider, you have to expect that repeated discussions are needed over time.
+One conversation is rarely enough, any more than you can expect to control blood pressure by only occasionally taking your antihypertensive medication.
 I welcome suggestions for additions, or disagreements with these.
-Please e-mail me (dougarenberg at gmail.com) with your input.
+Please e-mail me (dougarenberg at gmail.com) with your input, with TOBACCOTREATMENT.NET in the subject line.

 “I don’t want to quit smoking”

-The majority of tobacco users do want to quit, but may lack the confidence to make a quit attempt.
-Many cancer patients do quit shortly before or after a cancer diagnosis, although many will relapse back to smoking again.
+The majority of tobacco users do want to quit, but may simply shy away from this monumental task because they lack the confidence to make a quit attempt.
 Tobacco dependent individuals are often defensive about their tobacco use and are aware of the need to stop, even while fighting to preserve their addiction.
 They often feel guilt over their smoking and this guilt may be a barrier to discussing cessation strategies.
 Overcoming this guilt may make your patients open to discussing how they can "get to zero".

 One successful method to encourage willingness to talk about cessation is to create an ‘us versus them’ awareness around tobacco.
 Specifically, I like to talk about how tobacco companies have generated enormous wealth by knowingly creating, manipulating, marketing, mass-producing and selling a product that is known to cause addiction and several deadly diseases.
 Worse yet, they systematically lied about the addictive potential while covering up its lethal nature.
 This deceit was one of the major justifications of a $200,000,000,000 (TWO HUNDRED BILLION) settlement against tobacco companies in 1998.
-Tobacco companies seek to create what they refer to as “replacement smokers” out of teenagers to replace older tobacco users who quit or die from tobacco use .
-People may may gain motivation from knowing that that they have been manipulated and this can prompt internally motivated action. try to imagine any other product that, when used as directed, killed half of its users.
+THis sounds like a lot of money until you realize that the tobacco industry generates worldwide revenue of FIVE HUNDRED BILLION dollars annually.
+Tobacco companies seek to create what they refer to as “replacement smokers” out of teenagers to replace older tobacco users who quit or die from tobacco use.
+People may find motivation from knowing that that they have been manipulated and this can prompt internally motivated action. try to imagine any other product that, when used as directed, killed half of its users.
+Most adults who use otbacco started as teenagers, when the mind is not as fuly developed and frankly the teen mind is DESIGNED for two things...rebellion against authority, and finding a group (a 'tribe') to which they can safely belong.
+Tobacco marketing is anchored around these tendencies and every tobacco ad ever created takes advantage of this 'need' in some way.
+It works, and they (tobacco executives) know it.
+Internal tobacco memos released as a consequence. of previous lawsuits demonstrate over and over again the tobacco industry's critical reliace on etting teens to try their first cigarette before they turn 18.
+All this is to say that we should not blame adults who use tobacco for their decisions.
+Once nicotine dependence develops (and that happens quickly) tobacco use is no longer a choice,

 “I quit for a while but I started smoking again after <Fill in the blank>”